Sipgate

 Sipgate, stylised as sipgate, is a European VoIP and mobile telephony operator.

 Company

 Sipgate was founded in 2004 and became one of Germany's largest VoIP service providers for consumers and small businesses.
 Through its network, which used SIP protocol, it allowed making low-cost national and international calls and provided customers with an incoming geographical phone number.
 Customers were expected to use a client software or a SIP-compliant hardware (a VoIP phone or ATA) to access its services.

 Since 2011, Sipgate's network has been using the open-source project Yate for the core of its softswitch infrastructure.

 Sipgate are among the sponsors of the Kamailio World Conference & Exhibition.
 In January 2013, the firm entered the German mobile phone market as a full MVNO.
-Sipgate's German mobile phone services run over the E-Plus network.
+Sipgate's German mobile phone services run over the Telefónica Germany network.